deviceTRUST/Configurations/Remoting/readme.md

 Enables user based Browser Content Redirection control in Citrix RDSH scenarios, based on the client's installed software.
 The example uses Cisco WebEx Teams and Meetings on Windows devices.
 It can nbe easily extended to other products.
 Also, IGEL OS can be integrated by using environment variables.
 ![image](https://user-images.githubusercontent.com/83282694/116854923-c200bf00-abf8-11eb-8e08-62c41a063f1c.png)

-The action will sent and unsed BCR entries for the user in her Citrix remote session.
+The action will sent and unsed BCR registry entries for the user in her Citrix remote session.
 ![image](https://user-images.githubusercontent.com/83282694/116855086-0e4bff00-abf9-11eb-8876-2434edb4961c.png)